About

 Perhaps you’re carrying grief no one sees.
 Living with burnout.
 Navigating relationship strain.
 Questioning who you are now that something has changed.

-I work with adults who carry a lot - professionals, creatives, high-profile individuals and those used to being the strong one - who need a space where they don’t have to perform, fix, or hold everything together.
+I work with adults and couples who carry a lot — professionals, creatives, high-profile individuals, and those used to being the strong one, who need a space where they don’t have to perform, fix, or hold everything together.

 Therapy doesn’t require a crisis.
 Often, it begins when something feels out of alignment and you can’t quite ignore it anymore.

-If you’re unsure whether therapy is the right step, that’s completely normal - many people begin simply by having a conversation to see if it feels like the right fit.
+If you’re unsure whether therapy is the right step, that’s completely normal; many people begin simply by having a conversation to see whether it feels like the right fit.

 My Approach

-In practice, this means we can explore what sits beneath the surface - early relational patterns, grief, shame, identity shifts - while also developing practical strategies to help you manage anxiety, rumination, low mood, and overwhelm.
+In practice, this means we can explore what sits beneath the surface — early relational patterns, grief, shame, identity shifts, and ways of relating to ourselves and others — while also developing practical strategies to support anxiety, rumination, low mood, overwhelm, and meaningful change.

 My approach is relational, grounded, and collaborative.
 I won’t push you toward insight before you’re ready, and I won’t sit silently while you feel lost.
 We work at a pace that feels safe but purposeful.